-The new Learning Campus serves as a benchmark for immersive environmental learning and the modern bunk-style accommodations make it the perfect facility to host group events within the Gulf State Park.
+The Learning Campus is the ideal base camp for immersive environmental learning and the modern bunk-style accommodations make it the perfect facility to host group events within the Gulf State Park.
 With so much to explore, the Learning Campus provides sleeping, meeting, dining, and educational accommodations to support and serve as a basecamp for groups of environmentally-conscious travelers.

 The Learning Campus contains a collection of buildings built on the historical site of the original barracks for the Civilian Conservation Corps.
 The meeting rooms serve a variety of purposes.
 For instance, Conservation Hall is ideal for large gatherings and video screenings for educational purposes while the Loblolly Classroom provides the perfect accommodation for an innovative science lecture accompanied by hands on lab experiments.